 ABBY was a Phase 2 trial evaluating up to 15 mg/kg per month of subcutaneous crenezumab injections, conducted at more than 90 sites in North America and Europe in 450 people with mild to moderate AD.
 ABBY, and a 91-patient biomarker study called BLAZE, were completed in spring 2014; both continued into an open-label extension trial of 361 patients that ran until May 2016.
 ABBY missed its primary endpoints of change on ADAS-cog and CDR-SOB.
 Further analysis suggested a possible efficacy signal in mild AD, similar to solanezumab's EXPEDITION 1 and 2 results (Jul 2014 conference news; Cummings et al., 2018).
 BLAZE reported no separation between treatment and placebo groups on the primary endpoint of PET amyloid imaging, but did report a separation on the secondary endpoint of CSF Aβ (Dec 2014 conference news; Salloway et al., 2018; Yoshida et al., 2020).
 Among 104 participants of both ABBY and BLAZE, crenezumab reduced CSF Aβ oligomers in treated participants (Yang et al., 2019).
 An ultrasensitive immunoassay for oligomers detected a median 43 percent to 48 percent decline after treatment, compared to 13 percent in the placebo group.
 More than 80 percent of treated people had lower oligomeric Aβ, whereas in the placebo group, CSF oligomeric Aβ declined in half and increased in the other half.

-Crenezumab is also being tested in a prevention paradigm.
-In a landmark, adaptive, five-year study that started in 2013, crenezumab is the first immunotherapy to be evaluated as part of the Alzheimer Prevention Initiative (API, see May 2012 conference news).
-Bimonthly, subcutaneous injection of crenezumab is being compared to placebo for its ability to stave off cognitive decline and affect Alzheimer's biomarkers in presymptomatic carriers of the autosomal-dominant PSEN1 E280A mutation.
-Most trial participants live in and near Medellin, Colombia; some U.S. participants with similarly predisposing gene mutations also were to be recruited.
+Crenezumab was also tested in a prevention paradigm.
+In a landmark, adaptive, five-year study that started in 2013, crenezumab was the first immunotherapy to be evaluated as part of the Alzheimer Prevention Initiative (API, see May 2012 conference news).
+Bimonthly, subcutaneous injections of crenezumab were compared to placebo for its ability to stave off cognitive decline and affect Alzheimer's biomarkers in presymptomatic carriers of the autosomal-dominant PSEN1 E280A mutation.
+Most trial participants live in and near Medellin, Colombia; some U.S. participants with similarly predisposing gene mutations also were recruited.
 The participants in this trial did not meet criteria for mild cognitive impairment at the time of enrollment.
-The trial uses a composite consisting of five separate cognitive tests as its primary outcome (Feb 2013 webinar).
-It also uses an extensive list of secondary outcomes, including safety, time to progression to MCI, as well as clinical outcomes and fluid and imaging biomarkers (see Tariot et al., 2018).This Phase 2 trial was expected to recruit 300 participants, but ultimately randomized 252 (Aug 2019 conference news; Rios-Romanets et al., 2020).
+The trial used a composite consisting of five separate cognitive tests as its primary outcome (Feb 2013 webinar).
+It also used an extensive list of secondary outcomes, including safety, time to progression to MCI, as well as clinical outcomes and fluid and imaging biomarkers (see Tariot et al., 2018).This Phase 2 trial was expected to recruit 300 participants, but ultimately randomized 252 (Aug 2019 conference news; Rios-Romanets et al., 2020).
 This trial enrolled 150 participants into a tau PET substudy to evaluate the effect of crenezumab treatment on the change in tau burden over time in carriers of this mutation.